-Pursuant to ASIC Corporations (Wholly-owned Companies, Instrument 2016/785, relief has been granted to Bisalloy Steels Pty Limited from the Corporations Act 2001 requirements for preparation, audit and lodgement of their financial reports.
-As a condition of the Class Order, Bisalloy Steel Group Limited and Bisalloy Steels Pty Limited (the "Closed Group") entered into a Deed of Cross Guarantee on the 18th April, 2002.
+Pursuant to Class Order 2016/785, relief has been granted to Bisalloy Steels Pty Limited from the Corporations Act 2001 requirements for preparation, audit and lodgement of their financial reports.
+As a condition of the Class Order, Bisalloy Steel Group Limited and Bisalloy Steels Pty Limited (the "closed" Group) entered into a Deed of Cross Guarantee on the 18th April, 2002.
 The effect of the deed is that Bisalloy Steel Group Limited has guaranteed to pay any deficiency in the event of winding up of the controlled entity.
 The controlled entity has also given a similar guarantee in the event that Bisalloy Steel Group Limited is wound up.